jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/self-enrollment.md

 ![Enrollment Notification](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783881/docs/web/enrollment/enrollment_notif_email.png)

-Once everything is configured, you can access your organization and group on the ASM and start exploring the platform.
+You can also access your
+organization and group on
+the ASM and start exploring
+the platform.
+Bear in mind that it will be
+a bit empty until the results
+of the first security scan
+are available.

 ![Access Platform](https://res.cloudinary.com/fluid-attacks/image/upload/v1654783880/docs/web/enrollment/enrollment_acess.png)

+Once vulnerabilities
-Remember that once vulnerabilities start being detected, you will be receiving notifications in your email.
+start being detected,
+you will be receiving
+notifications in your email.
 These will inform you about
 the types of vulnerabilities
 we have identified and provide